openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

 This Codelab is designed to use Docker on a Linux, Mac OS X, or Windows machine.
 Linux is the recommended environment.

+> aside negative
+>
+> **Note:** This Codelab does not support running Docker in [rootless mode](https://docs.docker.com/engine/security/rootless/).
+You must run it as root with the commands provided in order to create OpenThread nodes.

 ### Install Docker

 Install Docker on the OS of your choice.